Reducing Overconfidence Predictions for Autonomous Driving Perception: Proposed Method

-The ML and MAP functions make inference based on PDFs obtained from the Logit layer prediction scores by using the training set.
+The proposed \textit{ML} and \textit{MAP} layers make inference based on PDFs obtained from the Logit layer prediction scores by using the training set.
 This is illustrated in Fig. \ref{HG_PDF}, where the horizontal axes represent the random variable $\mathbf{\textbf{x}}$ and the vertical axes are the normalized frequency of the amount of objects in the classification and detection datasets.
 We can observed that the distribution scores from the Logit layer are far more appropriate to represent a PDF (as shown in Fig. \ref{Sof_Log}).
-Therefore, the ML and MAP functions are more adequate to perform probabilistic inference in regard to permitting decision-making under uncertainty, which is particularly relevant in autonomous driving and robotic perception systems.
+Therefore, the \textit{ML} and \textit{MAP} layers are more adequate to perform probabilistic inference in regard to permitting decision-making under uncertainty, which is particularly relevant in autonomous driving and robotic perception systems.

-As noted in \eqref{bayes1}, the posterior probability depends on the class conditional probability (likelihood function) and on the prior probability \ie, the MAP estimated is dependent on a distribution for both the likelihood and prior, while ML only depends on $P(\mathbf{\textbf{x}|\textbf{c}})$, because $P(\mathbf{\textbf{c}})$ is usually assumed to be uniform and identically distributed.
+As noted in \eqref{bayes1}, the posterior probability depends on the class conditional probability (likelihood function) and on the prior probability \ie, the \textit{MAP} estimated depends on a distribution for both the likelihood and prior, while \textit{ML} only depends on $P(\mathbf{\textbf{x}|\textbf{c}})$, because $P(\mathbf{\textbf{c}})$ is usually assumed to be uniform and identically distributed.
 The probabilities $P(\mathbf{\textbf{x}}|\mathbf{\textbf{c}})$ are modeled by means of non-parametric estimates over the predicted scores of the Logit layer for each class, as showed in the first column of Fig. \ref{HG_PDF}.
-These estimates are obtained on the training set, through histograms according to the number of bins and modality for each dataset, as shown in the Table \ref{NB_AS}.
+These estimates are obtained on the training set, through normalized histograms (\ie, discrete densities defined by a single parameter - the number of bins) for each modality, as shown in the Table \ref{NB_AS}.